tensorwerk/stockroom/docs/quick-start.md

 ## Exploring data

 Stockroom gives you simple, dictionary-like APIs for accessing and storing things.
-You'd create a `stock` object that gives you the access to the storage
+Let's create a `stock` object that provides access to the storage.

 ```python hl_lines="1 10"
 from stockroom import StockRoom